boxing/boxrec/README.md

 - [ ] Added 2019-04-13: Changes to this package should trigger builds in upcoming Docker project

-- [ ] Added 2019-04-13: Get to and keep a "A" maintainability in [Code Climate](https://codeclimate.com/github/boxing/boxrec)
+- [X] Added 2019-04-13: Get to and keep a "A" maintainability in [Code Climate](https://codeclimate.com/github/boxing/boxrec)

+    Completed 2019-04-30

 - [ ] Added 2019-04-13: Separate typings into typings registry

-- [ ] Added 2019-04-13: Reduce package size.
+- [X] Added 2019-04-13: Reduce package size.
 Separate typings will greatly help

+    Completed 2019-04-30

 - [ ] Added 2019-04-13: Make sure all typings work with external projects that use this package

-- [ ] Added 2019-04-13: Master branch should be latest version in NPM
+- [X] Added 2019-04-13: Master branch should be latest version in NPM

+    Completed 2019-04-30

 ## Security Requirements

 ### Non HTTPs requests

 BoxRec does not support HTTPS.
 Communication between the Node server and BoxRec is [insecure](http://www.stealmylogin.com/).
 This is not a flaw in the package design but a design flaw in BoxRec.